 Ingredient Notes

-- Shrimp I like to use Wild Uncooked Argentinian Red Shrimp from Trader Joes.
+- Shrimp and Scallops I like to use Wild Uncooked Argentinian Red Shrimp from Trader Joes.
 Shrimp is a good source of protein and an excellent source of selenium.
+Scallops are a good source of phosphorus and protein.

 - Broth or stock (vegetable or chicken).
 I use chicken stock or broth.

-How To Make This Noodle Bowl
+How To Make This Easy Noodle Bowl Recipe

-3. To the same skillet, add ginger, garlic, and avocado oil.
-Cook until fragrant, about one minute.
+- To the same skillet, add ginger, garlic, and avocado oil.
+Cook until fragrant, about one minute and then add spinach and carrot ribbons.
+Cook for about three minutes.

-5. Add broth and coconut aminos OR less-sodium soy sauce to the skillet.
+- Add broth and coconut aminos OR less-sodium soy sauce to the skillet.
+Add noodles, shrimp and scallops.
+Toss to combine.
+Cook for an additional 3-4 minutes.

 - You will know scallops and shrimp are done cooking with the flesh turns opaque and the internal temperature reaches 145 degrees